meilisearch/MeiliES/README.md

 The current implementation has some limitations related to the whole number of streams subscribed.
 The problem is that one thread is spawn for each stream and for each client.
 For example, if two clients subscribe to the same stream, the server will spawn two threads, one for each client instead of spawning only one thread and sending new events to a clients pool.

-Even uglier, if a client is closing the connection, the spawned threads will not stop immediatly but after some stream activity.
+Even uglier, if a client is closing the connection, the spawned threads will not stop immediately but after some stream activity.

-[the official Redis command line interface]: https://redis.io/topics/rediscli
+## Support

+For commercial support, drop us an email at bonjour@meilisearch.com.